 The L.M.
 Montgomery Library

-Starting fall 2018 from University of Toronto Press: The L.M.
-Montgomery Library, a new set of books that collects Montgomery’s extensive periodical publications and makes them available to her worldwide twenty-first-century readership, with several more volumes in progress.
+Now from University of Toronto Press: The L.M.
+Montgomery Library, a new set of books that collects Montgomery’s extensive periodical publications and makes them available to her worldwide twenty-first-century readership.
+A volume of selected writings and a volume of selected poems are currently available, while several more volumes are in progress.

 Fully Restored Editions